kotky/edx-sga/README.rst

-Staff Graded Assignment XBlock
+Staff Graded XBlock
 ==============================

-This package provides an XBlock for use with the edX platform which provides a staff graded assignment.
-Students are invited to upload files which encapsulate their work on the assignment.
-Instructors are then able to download the files and enter grades for the assignment.
+This package provides an XBlock for use with the edX platform which provides a staff graded block.
+Instructors are able enter grades for the block.

 Note that this package is both an XBlock and a Django application.